gohugoio/hugoDocs/content/en/methods/page/Rotate.md

 ---
 title: Rotate
-description: Returns a collection of all pages sharing the same identity across the specified dimension, including the current page, sorted by the dimension's weight.
+description: Returns a collection of pages that vary along the specified dimension while sharing the current page's values for the other dimensions, including the current page, sorted by the dimension's weight.
 categories: []
 keywords: []
 params: